JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 ---

 ## Julia Billiard Animation
-The animation of a particle inside a "Julia" billiard was generated with the code:
+The animation of a particle inside a "Julia" billiard, which accompanies the logo of the package, was generated with the code:
 ```julia
 using DynamicalBilliards
 DynamicalBilliards.enableplotting()